Sktbanerjee1/Sktbanerjee1/README.md

 # 💫 About Me:
-Senior Data Analyst at the Center for zpublic Health Genomics (CPHG), School of Medicine, UVA.
+Senior Data Analyst at the Center for Public Health Genomics (CPHG), School of Medicine, UVA.

 ## Things I am interested in